quibbious/CC-ARPANET/README.md

 - [x] Allow connection to specific computers (using channels)
 - [x] transmit and receive messages
 - [x] "How to Connect to a computer"
-- [] encryption
-- [] authorization
-- [] disk drive server capable of storing mass amounts of information
+- [] disk drive server capable of storing information

 So far, the basic connection program is done. so now ill tell you how to use it.